openstack-archive/trove-integration/README.md

 ### VMware Workstation performance improvements

 In recent versions of VMWare, you can get much better performance if you enable the right virtualization options.
-For example in VMWare Workstation, (noticed in version 10.0.2), click on VM->Settings->Processor.
+For example, in VMWare Workstation (found in version 10.0.2), click on VM->Settings->Processor.

 You should see a box of "Virtualization Engine" options that can be changed only when the VM is shutdown.